newyork-anthonyng/articles/random/005_bracket_dot_notation/README.md

 });
 ```

 `localhost:8000?a;alert("hello world");` wouldn't run in this scenario.
 But there are still issues.
-Can you figure out what URL would cause this script to run arbitrary JavaScript?
+Can you figure out what URL would run arbitrary JavaScript?

-We still need to sanitize the user input to make sure we don't run arbitrary JavaScript.
+We still need to sanitize the user's input to make sure we don't run arbitrary JavaScript.

 ```js
 const express = require("express");